 - Is your software GDPR compliant?

-- Are employees restricted to only accessing data that is essential to their role?
+- Are employees restricted to accessing only data essential to their role?

 - Do employees need to access sensitive data or personal information?